Skip to main content

 Boxing camps in south-east London have grown in popularity over the past several years, and for good reason.
 They offer something that most summer holiday programmes do not: genuine physical challenge, technical learning, and a culture that expects discipline and delivers confidence.
 The question is not whether to look for a boxing camp, but what standard to hold it to.

-At Honour & Glory Boxing Club in Kidbrooke, summer provision for children from age five upward is built around the same serious coaching that runs our year-round programme.
+At Honour & Glory Boxing Club in Kidbrooke, summer provision for junior boxers from age 7 upward is built around the same serious coaching that runs our year-round programme.
 Here is what parents should know and look for.

 What Separates a Good Boxing Camp from a Bad One